-Jeff Kemp: That came through hardship and blitzes and perseverance and a long-term perspective.
-I would say today, young couples, people who choose to cohabit instead of marry or people that are considering divorce because they think, "I'm really not happy and God wants me happy", that's a wrong theology, first of all.
-I want them to remember that an investor mentality can turn your marriage around.
-A friend of mine who flips a switch every day so that he can think like an investor and not a consumer.
+Jeff Kemp: But that came through hardship and blitzes and perseverance and a long-term perspective.
+So I would say today, young couples, people who choose to cohabit instead of marry or people that are considering divorce because they think, "I'm really not happy and God wants me happy."
+That's a wrong theology, first of all.
+I want them to remember that an investor mentality can turn your marriage around, and a friend of mine flips a switch every day so that he can think like an investor, not a consumer.
 It's a little sign he put on his mirror.
 He typed it up, taped it on there.
 It says, "Would I want to be married to me?"
-It puts him in the shoes of her and says, "What kind of experience am I giving her?"
-We all know what we want from the other person, but not too often do we think, "What do they deserve?"
-Or, "What would bless them?
-What would bring out the best in them?
-How could I invest in her or invest in him?"
-You know this, in parenting the same thing applies to raising your kids.
-You don't raise [crosstalk 00:09:18]- Dr. Dobson: It does.
+It puts him in the shoes of her and says, what kind of experience am I giving her?
+Because we all know what we want from the other person, but not too often do we think what do they deserve or what would bless them?
+What would bring up the best in them?
+How could I invest in her or invest in him?
+And you know this, in parenting, the same thing applies to raising your kids.

+Dr. James Dobson: It does.
+Absolutely.